Priyanshu-CODERX/extended-reality-roadmap/README.md

 <b>Developer Tip 1 ⚒️: </b>For anyone learning to develop and deploy Augmented Reality applications, it's highly recommended to follow a proper pipeline.
 This helps ensure a smooth and efficient development process, and improves the overall quality of the final product.
 It's a good idea to use this pipeline as a guide whenever working on XR projects, as it can save you time and help you avoid potential issues down the line.

 | Topic | Resources |
 | ------- | -------|
 | Extended Reality Development Pipeline | <a href="https://youtu.be/D4vFOo8Kr00">XR Development Pipeline</a>, <a href="https://drive.google.com/file/d/1QoJ2m9b4vPr_nOiP1fjZtSrqONZawrVR/view?usp=sharing">XR Development Pipeline Structure</a> |

 # 🖥️ Level Two: Developing Markerbased Augmented Reality Applications with Vuforia Engine
+<b>Learning Tip 1 ⚒️: </b>As a developer, relying on documentation is crucial when building Augmented Reality Experiences with various tools.
+Documentation serves as our best friend because it continually evolves, reflecting updates and changes in the features and mechanisms of these tools.
+Consequently, tutorials often become outdated and obsolete.
+Therefore, it is highly recommended to consult the documentation thoroughly throughout the development process to ensure accurate and up-to-date information.

 | Topic | Resources |
 | ------- | -------|